-With the ever-impressive Final Fantasy XIV: A Realm Reborn coming out today, I’m left to ask important questions.
+With the ever-impressive Final Fantasy XIV: A Realm Reborn hitting the market over the summer, I’m left to ask important questions.
 Questions of deep thought and heavy weight, the sort that hang in the mind of all JRPG fans everywhere.
 The one, single question that’s been burning in our minds for years upon years at this point.
 Whatever happened to Final Fantasy IX?

 Certainly, everyone remembers that Final Fantasy IX existed.
 It had to, since we’re now on number fourteen (sixteen if we’re counting sequels, twenty if we’re counting Game Boy games).
 You can find Zidane in Dissidia for the PSP, and you can certainly find evidence of people having enjoyed Number 9.
 But when you get right down to it, no one talks about it.

 I have an opinion on that: It was not a bad game.
 I liked it well enough.
 After Final Fantasy VIII, which sucked out loud, Squaresoft promised a return to more traditional Final Fantasy themes, and that’s exactly what they gave us.
 The story was a touch slapped together, but certainly better than the previous game.
 The ability system was leaps and bounds ahead of the junction system.
 It was, quite frankly, a breath of fresh air.